percona/pmm/doc/source/chapter.security.rst

    :local:
    :depth: 2

+.. _pmm.security.ssl-encryption.enabling:

-Enabling SSL Encryption
+:ref:`Enabling SSL Encryption <pmm.security.ssl-encryption.enabling>`
 ================================================================================

 You can encrypt traffic between |pmm-client| and |pmm-server| using SSL certificates.

+.. _pmm.security.valid-certificate:

-Valid certificates
+:ref:`Valid certificates <pmm.security.valid-certificate>`
 --------------------------------------------------------------------------------

 To use a valid SSL certificate, mount the directory with the certificate